Ukraine in the Eurovision Song Contest: Jury members

 Each participating broadcaster assembles a five-member jury panel consisting of music industry professionals for the semi-finals and final of the Eurovision Song Contest, ranking all entries except for their own.
 The juries' votes constitute 50% of the overall result alongside televoting.
+In 2026, the rules were updated to include a requirement for two additional jury members to be under 25 years of age.